statsig-io/android-sdk/README.md

 In `build.gradle` include the statsig dependency, directly from the github source (via jitpack).

-In your root build.gradle, at the end of repositories, add:
+In your root `build.gradle`, at the end of repositories, add:

         allprojects {
 		repositories {